Skip to content

 Piazza delle Erbe at night, in the foreground the statue of Madonna Verona – Italy

-Piazza Delle Erbe or Square if Herbs is one of the city’s most lively piazzas.
-The diamond-shaped Piazza Delle Erbe is located in the heart of Verona’s historic centre, it holds great historic significance as during the Roman Empire, it would have been the location of the main forum of the settlement.
+Piazza Delle Erbe, or Square of Herbs, is one of the city’s most lively piazzas.
+The diamond-shaped Piazza Delle Erbe is located in the heart of Verona’s historic centre; it holds great historical significance as during the Roman Empire, it would have been the location of the main forum of the settlement.

-Now, Piazza Delle Erbe is surrounded by multiple important buildings such as the Torre de Lamberti, the Casa de Giudici (Judes’ Hall), as well as the Mazzanti houses.
+Piazza Delle Erbe is now surrounded by important buildings such as the Torre de Lamberti, the Casa de Giudici (Judes’ Hall), and the Mazzanti houses.

-The masterpiece of the Piazza Delle Erbe is, however, its fountain.
-This gorgeous historic monument dates back to 1368 when it was built by Cansignorio Della Scala with a Roman statue called Madonna Verona, dating back to 380 AD.
+However, the masterpiece of the Piazza Delle Erbe is its fountain.
+This gorgeous historic monument dates back to 1368, when Cansignorio Della Scala built it with a Roman statue called Madonna Verona, dating back to 380 AD.

 Verona

-The most iconic and oldest monument in all of Verona is without a doubt the ancient Roman Arena or Arena di Verona.
+The most iconic and oldest monument in Verona is, without a doubt, the ancient Roman Arena, or Arena di Verona.

 This architecturally gorgeous Roman Amphitheatre was built in the 1st century A.D. around the end of the Augustus empire and the beginning of the Claudius empire.

-The astonishing amphitheater that is the Arena di Verona is one of Italy’s largest and oldest amphitheaters.
-Thanks to its elliptical shape, it offers some of the world’s best acoustics which is why the biggest names in the music industry, as well as opera, have hosted some of the most unforgettable live performances there over the past few decades.
-So try your hardest to catch a live show while you are there, it promises to be a once-in-a-lifetime experience.
+The astonishing Arena di Verona is one of Italy’s largest and oldest amphitheatres.
+Thanks to its elliptical shape, it offers some of the world’s best acoustics, which is why the biggest names in the music industry and opera have hosted some of the most unforgettable live performances there over the past few decades.
+So try your hardest to catch a live show while there; it promises to be a once-in-a-lifetime experience.

 Verona

-Verona’s most decorative and gorgeously-detailed religious building is the Verona Cathedral.
-Featuring a mix of romanesque, gothic, and renaissance styles, the Verona Cathedral or Complesso Della Cattedrale Duomo is truly one of the most beautiful churches in the city.
+The Verona Cathedral is the city’s most decorative and gorgeously detailed religious building.
+Featuring a mix of Romanesque, Gothic, and Renaissance styles, the Verona Cathedral or Complesso Della Cattedrale Duomo is one of the city’s most beautiful churches.

-Right in the main altar, you will see a stunning fresco depicting a religious scene, to its right, you will see a huge gold organ and the red marble columns lining the main knave.
+On the main altar, you will see a stunning fresco depicting a religious scene; to its right, you will see a substantial gold organ and the red marble columns lining the main knave.

-Dating back to 1187, Verona Cathedral is one of the oldest religious buildings in the city.
-Surrounding the cathedral is a complex of buildings that include San Giovanni in Fonte, Santa Elena, and the Canon’s Cloister.
+Verona Cathedral, dating back to 1187, is one of the oldest religious buildings in the city.
+Surrounding the cathedral is a complex of buildings that includes San Giovanni in Fonte, Santa Elena, and the Canon’s Cloister.

 Verona

-Just 40 minutes away from Verona is Italy’s largest lake; Lake Garda or Lago di Garda.
-Fringed by villages, mountains, vineyards, and citrus groves, Lake Garda is one of the most beautiful and most suited spots to relax and enjoy a picnic outdoors in probably all of Italy.
+Just 40 minutes from Verona is Italy’s largest lake, Lake Garda or Lago di Garda.
+Fringed by villages, mountains, vineyards, and citrus groves, Lake Garda is one of Italy’s most beautiful and suitable spots to relax and enjoy a picnic outdoors.

-On Lake Garda and quite close to Verona is the town of Sirmione which contains one of Italy’s most well-preserved castles; the 13th-century fortress built by the Scaliger family, Castello Scaligero.
+On Lake Garda and quite close to Verona is the town of Sirmione, which contains one of Italy’s most well-preserved castles: Castello Scaligero, a 13th-century fortress built by the Scaliger family.

-Along the shore of Lake Garda, you can find lots of beautiful beaches, picturesque alleys, and several cafes and restaurants so you can unwind and relax a bit in some cozy spot while overlooking the breathtaking beauty of Italy’s largest lake, Lake Garda.
+Along the shore of Lake Garda, you can find many beautiful beaches, picturesque alleys, and several cafes and restaurants, so you can unwind and relax in some cosy spot while overlooking the breathtaking beauty of Italy’s largest lake, Lake Garda.

 When is the best time to visit Verona, Italy?

-The best time of the year to visit Verona is during the month between late May and early October, it is when the weather is in its best condition, and the Verona Arena Opera house hosts the best performances.
+The best time of year to visit Verona is between late May and early October.
+The weather is at its best, and the Verona Arena Opera House hosts the best performances.

 However, if you are looking for a less crowded scene, aim to visit Verona during the spring and fall seasons.

-Whenever you do decide to go, one thing guaranteed is that you will, indeed, have the time of your life in the gorgeous Italian city of Verona.
+Whenever you decide to go, one thing is guaranteed: you will have time in the gorgeous Italian city of Verona.

-If you feel like discovering more of Italy’s gorgeous beauty, browse our website to learn more about Italy’s hottest spots.
+If you want to discover more of Italy’s gorgeous beauty, browse our website to learn more about its hottest spots.

 Leave a comment